1winner137/4all-downloader/README.md

   - Download entire playlists or select specific videos

 - 🎨 **Theme customization**
-  - Switch between light and dark modes to suit your preference
+  - Light and dark modes with accent color switching

 - 🧰 **Multiple user modes**
-  - Novice: Easy one-click downloads
+  - **Novice:** One-click downloads
-  - Professional: Detailed format selection and thumbnails
+  - **Professional:** Advanced format chooser + thumbnails
-  - Expert: Raw `yt-dlp` command support
+  - **Expert:** Raw `yt-dlp` command interface

 - 🛠️ **Built-in converter**
-  - Convert videos between formats like MP4, MKV, WebM, AVI, and GIF
+  - Convert videos to MP4, MKV, WebM, AVI, GIF, and more
-  - Extract audio as MP3, WAV, M4A, and more
+  - Extract audio to MP3, WAV, M4A, and others

-- 📜 **Full download history**
+- 📜 **Download history**
-  - Keep track of all your downloads with detailed logs
+  - Persistent, human-readable download log

 - 🧩 **Dual Interface**
-  - Seamlessly switch between the GUI and CLI based on your workflow needs
+  - Use either the beautiful GUI or switch to full CLI mode

 ---

 ## 🔥 Why Choose 4all Downloader?

-- 💡 Add any engine you want — no restrictions
+- 💡 Add **any engine** — no restrictions or vendor lock-in
-- 🪶 Extremely lightweight and responsive
+- 🪶 Ultra-lightweight with multi-core support
-- 🧱 Fully offline-capable (with bundled dependencies)
+- 🧱 Works **fully offline** (bundles dependencies)
-- 🛠️ 100% configurable — from UI behavior to CLI arguments
+- 🛠️ Advanced yet simple — every aspect can be configured
-- 🧼 Open-format JSON-based storage for persistence (portable & human-readable)
+- 🧼 Uses clean, open `.json` config and history for portability
-- 🏗️ Ideal for power users, researchers, and media hoarders alike
+- 🏗️ Ideal for power users, media collectors, automation setups, and curious hackers

 ---

-**4all Downloader is the ultimate universal media toolkit — built on freedom, not limitations.**
+**4all Downloader is your ultimate universal media toolkit — open, expandable, and built for you.**

-> 🍥 Simple for beginners.
-Infinite for pros.
+> 🍥 **Simple for beginners.
+Infinite for pros.**